guillerglez88/csharp-multimethod/README.md

 ## Multiple dispatching

-Can be achieved by using tuples or any compount type you like, see the example below.
+Can be achieved by using tuples or any compound type you prefer, see the example below.

 ```csharp
 var eats = DefMulti(